Marlow14/IntermediateNode/Labs/Ch03-Middleware-Error-Handling/Part3-2/README.md

 # Chapter 3 Exercise 2: Use a custom error handling middleware

 ## Objectives:
-* Examine the default error handling middleware and
+* Examine the default error handling middleware

-Organize code by adding a new middleware called error-handler.js
+* Organize code by adding a new middleware called error-handler.js
 * Practice passing state to the error handler

 ## Steps